Food lovers will find a lot more than 5 mouth-watering dishes in Lanzarote’s traditional gastronomy. Of course.

 The most common varieties are the black and white limpets.
 You’ll probably be served a mix of both.
 Drop us a comment to tell us which ones you like more.

 Canarian Gofio is a toasted flour.
 It’s been the basis of the Canarian diet for a long time.
 Traditionally, Canarian babies were fed with gofio flavoured milk.
-And men had it for breakfast, mixed with a raw egg and a bit – or more – of strong liquor.
+And men had it for breakfast, mixed with a raw egg and a bit – or more – of wine.
 Getting ready for the countryside work.

 Canarian toast different types of flour.
 However, gofio de millo (toasted corn flour) is the most widely used kind.
 You’ll even get to choose if you want it slightly or more toasted.
 But you’ll find wheat and rye flour gofio as well.